Md Zesun Ahmed Mia

 Technical Expertise

-Programming & Simulation:
+Programming & ML Frameworks:

-• Python, MATLAB, C++, Verilog, Shell scripting
+• Python, CUDA, C/C++, MATLAB, Verilog, Shell/Bash, Git, Docker

 EDA Tools & Device Simulation:

-• Cadence Virtuoso, Spectre, HSPICE, TCAD Sentaurus
+• Cadence Virtuoso, Spectre, HSPICE, TCAD Sentaurus, COMSOL Multiphysics

 Device Characterization & Fabrication:

-• Probe station measurements, Hall effect characterization
+• AFM, SEM, TEM, XRD, XRR, Probe station measurements, Hall effect characterization

 AI & Advanced Computing: